 The goal of the main project is to gather and structure evidence for what this predictive model should include, primarily based on a series of deep interviews with four companies in the vehicle industry.
 The research will be based on experienced problems among assembly staff, operators and decision makers in design and manufacturing engineering.

-Gästforskare vid Chalmers, Industrial and Materials Science, Production Systems
+Gästforskare vid Chalmers University of Technology, Industrial and Materials Science, Production Systems

-Professor vid Chalmers, Industrial and Materials Science, Production Systems
+Professor vid Chalmers University of Technology, Industrial and Materials Science, Production Systems

 Areas of Advance